 - Key changes should be visibly linked to company mission.

 - If existing culture is found necessary for successful implementation of a given strategy, then, emphasis should be put on the use of existing personnel.
-Existing personnel, where possible should fill positions created the strategy being implemented.
+Existing personnel, where possible should fill positions created by the strategy being implemented.
 But if unsuitable, use external personnel.

 - Considerations should be made about the existing reward systems.